Biophysical methods in drug discovery

 - Light scatteringThe physical principles of the methods and their potential to provide structural, thermodynamic and kinetic data of relevance for drug discovery will be described.
 The design and practical execution of experiments, and analysis of data will be demonstrated.
 The information that can be obtained by different biophysical methods will be compared.
 The rapid development in the field, both in terms of technology improvements and implementation in projects, will be discussed.

 Teaching and examination

-The course consists of lectures, computer exercises, and demonstrations in the form of laboratory experiments.
-A large part of the course will be dedicated to discussions on how to set up relevant experiments and analyze acquired data.
+The course consists of lectures, complemented by computer exercises, and demonstrations in the form of laboratory experiments.
+A large part of the course will be dedicated to discussions on how to set up relevant experiments and analyse acquired data.
 Time will be given for analysis of student’s own data.

 Active participation in all parts of the course and completion of required exercises, including an individual project presented orally at the end of the course is mandatory in order for the students to receive a course certificate.

 Please note that SciLifeLab training courses do not provide any formal university credits.

 The course content is estimated to correspond to a certain number of credits, however the estimated credits are just guidelines.

 If formal credits are crucial, the student needs to confer with the home department before course application, whether the course is valid for formal credits or not.